 To properly prepare your digital images for submission to a show, you will need to know the show's specifications for size and resolution as well as for naming your files.
 You may also need to have and use image software.

 - Check the show's prospectus OR the show's start page on the ShowSubmit site.
-Note down the specifications mentioned, as each show has its own requirements depending on how the organization will use images for publicity, catalog printing, website posting, etc. Make sure you know the resolution (often called "dpi" for "dots per inch"), and the required length in pixels of the longer side of your images.
+Note down the specifications mentioned, as each show has its own requirements depending on how the organization will use images for publicity, catalog printing, website posting, etc. Make sure you know the resolution (often called "ppi" for "pixels per inch", or "dpi" for "dots per inch"), and the required length in pixels of the longer side of your images.
 In general the filenames required are a standard format for all shows, but confirm this also.

 - Before adjusting image resolution or size, do any cropping or straightening, etc., required for your images.